-IMRO is a national organisation that administers the performing right in copyright music in Ireland on behalf of its members (songwriters, composers and music publishers) and on behalf of members of the international overseas societies that are affiliated to it.
+IMRO administers the performing right in copyright music on behalf of its members (songwriters, composers and music publishers) and on behalf of members of the international overseas societies that are affiliated to it.
 Music users such as broadcasters, venues and businesses must pay for their use of copyright music by way of a blanket licence fee.
 IMRO´s function is to collect and distribute royalties arising from the public performance of copyright works, ie. music used anywhere outside of the domestic environment, through its licensing agreements with music users in line with the Copyright & Related Rights Act, 2000.

 As of January 2016, IMRO also acts as agent for Phonographic Performance Ireland (PPI), collecting public performance royalties on behalf of record producers and performers.

 IMRO is a Company Limited by Guarantee (CLG).

 Valuing Music Because Music Matters: At IMRO, we believe music matters.
 We cherish creativity, protecting and promoting music, not just for the benefit of music creators, but for the benefit of who we are as a society.
 We value music not just to sustain it and to grow it, but because music unites us and is fundamental to who we are.

 Committed to the Creator: At IMRO, we are committed to creators.
 We stand up for music and the people who make it and perform it.
 A community for creators, we listen, advocate, educate, invest, and engage to shape a culture of musical worth.
 We help music creators to adapt to change and receive full and fair return for their work.